stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * Affordable
 * Easy
 * Lasting
 * Dual -

 # About #stratapp

 The author, Ash Richardson, is ex-Accenture and PwC.
-Ash went onto become managing partner of Oyster Partners (now DigitasLBi).
-He has a deep understanding of the consulting lifecycle and the value of on-selling.
+Ash went onto become managing partner of Oyster Partners (now DigitasLBi) before working in corporate finance and venture capital.
+He has a deep understanding of the consulting:client lifecycle and the LTV:CAC value of on-selling.

 \#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack.  #stratapp's commercial release went live in December, and are member of the Microsoft startup program.

 Useful links: